buresdv/Cork/README.md

 0. Enroll your account in the developer program at [https://developer.apple.com/](https://developer.apple.com/).
 You don't need a paid account, a free one works fine
 1. Install Xcode
 2. Add your Developer account to Xcode.
 To do so, in the Menu bar, click `Xcode → Settings`, and in the window that opens, click `Accounts`.
 You can add your account there
-3. After you add your account, it will appear in the list of Apple IDs on the left od the screen.
+3. After you add your account, it will appear in the list of Apple IDs on the left of the screen.
 Select your account there
 4. At the bottom of the screen, click `Manage Certificates...`
 5. On the bottom left, click the **+** icon and select `Apple Development`
 6. When a new item appears in the list called `Apple Development Certificates`, you can press `Done` to close the account manager